asu-iris/course_robotics/lec16-17/nik.md

 $$\dot{\boldsymbol{e}}_{P}=\dot{\boldsymbol{p}}_{d}-\dot{\boldsymbol{p}}_{e} .$$

-However, the problem arises when we consider defining the orientation error.
-In the following, let's consider the typical types of orientation representation and its error.
+However, the problem arises when we consider defining the end-effector orientation error.
+In the following, let's consider the typical orientation representations and its error definition.

 ## Euler-Angles Error